node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * As you can see the only value that changed is `method="post"` (it used to be get)
-* Now the values won't be submited as query string and instead we'll send them on the request body
+* Now the values won't be submitted as query string and instead we'll send them on the request body
 * To use Express to get POST values we need to add [body-parser](https://github.com/expressjs/body-parser) that's a Express middleware
 * Body parser can get all the POST requests or we can configure it just fo the routes that we want
 * Then it will get the POST values and append then as request body property